rbtbar/jquery-elementresize/README.md

-jquery.size-trigger
+jquery-element-onresize
 ===================

-jquery.size-trigger is a simple cross-browser jQuery plugin for detecting ALL changes to the size of ANY positioned element.
+jquery-element-onresize is a simple cross-browser jQuery plugin for detecting ALL changes to the size of ANY positioned element.